-(1) rent, lease, or otherwise permit or allow any rental unit or premises to operate, or be operated as a home share (short-term) rental without first registering the property in which the rental is to occur and unless all requirements of this code and State laws and codes are met7 including all registration requirements;
+(1) rent, lease, or otherwise permit or allow any rental unit or premises to operate, or be operated as a nome share short term rental without first registering the property in which the rental is to occur and unless all requirements of this code and State laws and codes are met, including all registration requirements;

-(2) operate a home share rental in any location that is not the registrant's primary residence;

-(3) operate a home share rental without paying the required hotel occupancy taxes;

-(4) to operate or allow to be operated a home share rental without first registering the property in which the rental is to occur with the city in accordance with this article;

-(5) to-operate a home share rental in any location that is not the registrant's primary residence;

-(6) to operate a home share rental that does not comply with all applicable City and State laws and codes;

-(7) for a registrant to operate or property owner to allow the operation of more than one home share rental within the City Limits;

-(8) to-operate a home share rental without paying the required hotel occupancy taxes;

-(9) to offer or allow the use of a home share rental for having a party; or

-(10) to fail to include a written prohibition against the use of a home share rental for having a party in every advertisement, listing, or other publication offering the premises for rent.

-(11) fail to renew required registration (may result in double fees).
+Formatted: Strikethrough

+Commented [HA1]: Short Term Rental Ordinance will not change with adoption of Code SMTX.
+Initial registration deadline is not required.

+- (2) operate a home shareshort term rental in any location that is not the registrant's primary residence; - (3) operate a home shareshort term rental without paying the required hotel occupancy taxes; - (4) to operate or allow to be operated a home shashort term re rental without first registering the property in which the rental is to occur with the city in accordance with this article; - (5) to operate a home shareshort term rental in any location that is not the registrant's primary residence: - (6) to operate a home shareshort term rental that does not comply with all applicable City and State laws and codes; - (7) for a registrant to operate or property owner to allow the operation of more than one home shareshort term rental within the City Limits; - (8) to-operate a home shareshort term rental without paying the required hotel occupancy taxes; - (9) to offer or allow the use of a home shareshort term rental for having a party; or - (10) to fail to include a written prohibition against the use of a home shareshort term rental for having a party in every advertisement, listing, or other publication offering the premises for rent. - (11) fail to renew required registration (may result in double fees).